Benex254/FastAnime/README.md

 - `fastanime downloads`: View downloaded anime and watch with MPV.
 - `fastanime config`: Quickly edit configuration settings.
 - `fastanime cache`: Quickly manage the cache fastanime uses

-Configuration is directly passed into this command at run time to override your config.
+- `fastanime update`: Quickly update fastanime
+- `fastanime grab`: print streams to stdout to use in non python application.

+**Overview of options**

+Most options are directly passed into fastanime directly and are shared by multiple subcommands.

+Most of the options override your config file.

+This is a convention to make the dev time faster since it reduces redundancy and also makes switching of subcommands with the same options easier to the end user.

+In general `fastanime --<option-name>`

-Available options for the fastanime command include:
+Available options for the fastanime include:

 - `--server <server>` or `-s <server>` set the default server to auto select
 - `--continue/--no-continue` or `-c/-no-c` whether to continue from the last episode you were watching